 Creating and Managing Features

 In collaboration with Product Owners and other key stakeholders, features are created by Product Managers in the local context of an ART.
 Others arise as a result of decomposition of epics.
-Enabler features pave the Architectural Runway, support exploration, or may provide the infrastructure needed to develop, test, and integrate the initiative.
+Enabler features pave the Architectural Runway and support exploration, or may provide the infrastructure needed to develop, test, and integrate the initiative.
 Enabler features are generally created by Architects or Engineers and maintained in the program backlog alongside business features.

 Just like business features, enabler features may originate from epics or emerge locally at the ART level in support of the needs of the Agile Teams, ARTs, or value streams.
 Enablers that make it through the Kanban systems will be subject to capacity allocation in the program backlog to ensure that enough emphasis is placed on both, furthering the solution and extending the architectural runway.
 Capacity allocation can be applied for enabler work as a whole or it can be used to differentiate between the various types of enablers.